-THIS AGREEMENT made the and day of the State of Florida (hereinaffer called "City"), having its principal address at 1700 Convention Center Drive, Miami Beach, Florida, 33139, and BETTOLITRADING CORP., a corporation established pursuant to the laws of the State of Florida, with offices at 6095 NW 167 Street, Suite D, Miami, Florida 33015 (hereinafter called "Concessionaire").
+THIS AGREEMENT made the no day of No. 2012, between the CITY OF MIAMI BEACH, a municipal corporation of the State of Florida (hereinafter called "City"), having its principal address at 1700 Convention Center Drive, Miami Beach, Florida, 33139, and BETTOLI TRADING CORP., a corporation established pursuant to the laws of the State of Florida, with offices at 6095 NW 167 Street, Suite D, Miami, Florida 33015 (hereinafter called "Concessionaire").